-CSD3400 Software Engineering Project 5 (7 credits)
+CSD3401 Software Engineering Project 5 (6 credits)

-Prerequisite(s): CSD2450, CSD2150 or CSD2540
+Prerequisite(s): CSD2451, CSD2151 or CSD2541

-This module is the first trimester of a two-trimester project that will be continued in CSD3450.
-It focuses on the creation of a polished, professional-quality, real-time game or simulation, and provides the opportunity to work together on cross-discipline teams of three or more members, implementing the technical features needed for the project.
+This module is the first trimester of a two-trimester project that will be continued in CSD3451.
+It focuses on the creation of a polished, professional-quality, real-time game or simulation, and provides the opportunity to work together on crossdiscipline teams of three or more members, implementing the technical features needed for the project.
 This first trimester focuses on pre-production to ensure the technology, tools, design, art, audio, and team are ready for full production in the following trimester.

-CSD3450 Software Engineering Project 6 (7 credits) Prerequisite(s): CSD3400 explored for creating effective resumes, interviewing, and pursuing internships.
+CSD3451 Software Engineering Project 6 (6 credits) Prerequisite(s): CSD3401

-In this module, students work to complete the projects they began in CSD3400.
+In this module, students work to complete the projects they began in CSD3401.
 This second trimester focuses on production to bring the project to the point where the target audience finds it engaging.
-Furthermore, techniques are
+Furthermore, techniques are explored for creating effective resumes, interviewing, and pursuing internships.

-CSD3515 Technical Design Methods (5 credits)
+CSD3516 Technical Design Methods (6 credits) Prerequisite(s): CSD2512, CSD2541